-Because the following material is so important, it is a repetition of information presented on this site’s page covering general health care.
+Because the following material is so important, it is a repetition of information presented in several places on the srdogs site.
 Your dog’s life may depend on it.
 Although research is still being done on the adverse effects of vaccinations and the obsolescence of the practice of revaccination, much anecdotal evidence has been collected to support the warnings presented here.
 We advise you to avoid revaccinating your dog until you have read this material.

 We were shocked to note recently that, despite a change in the law and growing evidence that annual vaccinations are not necessary, many vets refuse to give up the practice because it creates an income stream for them — despite the data showing that, in many cases, annual vaccinations can actually be detrimental to a dog’s health.
 We noted, in particular, this alarming incident reported by Dr. Bob Rogers, a veterinarian who has received an award for his work to educate consumers about vaccinations:

 “Dr. Bob Rogers hired a Chicago based law firm and initiated a class action suit for pet owners who were not given informed consent and full disclosure prior to vaccination administration.
 His article entitled ‘The Courage to Embrace the Truth,’ states, ‘While attending conferences like WSVMA and NAVMC, I have asked over 400 DVMs from various parts of the country if they attended the seminars on New Vaccination Protocols.
 I was told by all but one, ‘I don’t care what the data says; I am not changing.’
 One DVM here on VIN even said, ‘I am not changing until the AVMA makes me change.‘ ”